Even though Abby Slutsky owns a bakery business, she likes to find a balance between nutritional foods, interesting side dishes, and sweets.

 11. Use Colorful Vegetables and Interesting Shapes to Add Appeal

-Vegetetables are so colorful that their bright vibrancy can add to their appeal.
+Vegetables are so colorful that their bright vibrancy can add to their appeal.
 You can scrape thin curls, cut them in rounds, shred them, or serve them whole.
-The differences in texture and appearance can make them more interesting to eat.
+The differences in texture and appearance can make kids more interested in eating vegetables.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 So many good ideas here, Abby!
 I completely agree with you, "your children pay attention to your habits and imitate them."
 It's important to teach your kids how to be healthy by being healthy yourself!
 This is something I'm incredibly passionate about.
 We also have the everyone sits before you start eating rule, but if I'm making something I know my son doesn't care for, I'll let him start a little sooner.
 Otherwise, he'd be there for an hour or so after the meal was finished.
 I love keeping veggies and fruit conveniently available for snacks.
 My son and I love to nibble on green grapes and carrot sticks.
 It's also fun to get the kids in the kitchen, involving them in preparing the meal.
 Not only do you get to teach your kids how to cook, but you make lasting memories.
 I also love your gardening tip!
 We usually have green pepper plants and it's so fun to watch them grow little peppers.
 This is a great article!

 Abby, I have heard Mothers tempting kids with colorful veggies :).
 It adds vibrancy to the dish and kids love colors